Antef Tsoungui

-Antef Tsoungui (born 30 December 2002) is a Belgian professional footballer who plays as a centre-back for Lommel, on loan from Brighton & Hove Albion.
+Antef Tsoungui (born 30 December 2002) is a Belgian professional footballer who plays as a centre-back for Primeira Liga club Estoril.

 Early life

 Tsoungui was born in Belgium to a Cameroonian father and Italian mother.
-Aged 5, he migrated to Crawley with his parents.
+Aged four, he migrated to Crawley with his parents.

 Club career

+Brighton & Hove Albion

-An academy player at Chelsea through to under-14 level, Tsoungui joined the Brighton & Hove Albion Academy in 2018.
+An academy player at Chelsea through to under-15 level, Tsoungui joined the Brighton & Hove Albion Academy in 2018.
 He made his professional debut for Brighton on 24 August 2021 in a 2–0 EFL Cup victory against Cardiff City.

-On the 31 January 2023, Tsoungui joined Challenger Pro League club Lommel on loan for the remainder of the 2022-23 Season.
+On 31 January 2023, Tsoungui joined Challenger Pro League club Lommel on loan for the remainder of the 2022-23 Season.
+On 24 March, his loan contract with the Belgian club would be terminated after only five appearances, including two in the Challenger Pro League.

+Feyenoord

+On 12 June 2023, Tsoungui signed for Eredivisie champions Feyenoord for an undisclosed fee.

+Later in the month of his signing, Feyenoord announced that he would spend the 2023–2024 season on loan at Eerste Divisie side FC Dordrecht.

+On 13 August 2024, Tsoungui joined Belgian Pro League club OH Leuven on a season-long loan deal.
+After making just two appearances for OH Leuven in the beginning of the season, Tsoungui suffered a severe cruciate ligament tear on training, rendering him out for several months.
+Tsoungui would not make a single appearance for the Belgian club and returned to Feyenoord as the loan deal ended.
+While still under contract until 2026, Feyenoord released Tsoungui to Estoril Praia at the end of the summer 2025 transfer window.